Using Decoupled Features for Photo-realistic Style Transfer: Introduction

 Moving forward, Morovic and Sun \cite{morovic98}, and later Pitié \cite{pitie05} proposed the use of Optimal Transport (OT) methods, which aimed to derive a color mapping between two distributions.
 In some special cases, the methods were able to produce strong ``alternate reality'' effects, allowing the approach to gain popularity.
 However, the complexity of the resulting maps often produced artifacts like heavy banding and gamut clipping, prohibiting the approach from achieving the robust performance of the preceding statistical transfer strategy.
 This marked the beginning of a trend in the field where sensational results were prioritized over usability in a general context, resulting in a departure from the needs of the cinema and photographic communities.

 This trend progressed further with the introduction of Neural Style Transfer (NST) by Gatys et al. \cite{gatys13}, whose method employed Convolutional Neural Networks (CNNs) to extract millions of low level features from a target image and impose them onto the corresponding features of the source.
 The group found this approach to work especially well in replicating modern painting styles, and the results generated a wave of popularity which dwarfed that of OT and continues to this day, with scores of papers published yearly attempting to advance on the application.
-While this development has opened up a novel and fruitful dialogue between art and technology fields, the fundamental problems of these methods (and those of deep learning in general \cite{colbrook22}), which make them difficult to use by artists in a photorealistic context, also persist: a stark loss of performance outside of their training set, and a complete lack of corrective recourse due to their black box nature.
+While this development has opened up a novel and fruitful dialogue between art and technology fields, the fundamental problems of these methods (and those of deep learning in general \cite{colbrook22}), which make them difficult to use by artists in a photo-realistic context, also persist: a stark loss of performance outside of their training set, and a complete lack of predictability and corrective recourse due to their black box nature.

 In contrast, we present a style transfer methodology which obtains a small set of interpretable feature descriptors, each of which is linked to fundamental parameters of visual response.
-Following the example set by \cite{reinhard01}, we extend the statistical transfer approach to include higher order moments such as skewness and kurtosis, which has not been attempted previously because they are highly correlated.
+Following the example set by Reinhard et al. \cite{reinhard01}, we extend the statistical transfer approach to include higher order moments such as skewness and kurtosis, which has not been attempted previously because they are highly correlated.
 However, by making use of a methodology from \cite{Arxiv2022}, we find transforms along an orthogonal pathway on their respective feature manifolds, which aim to objectively match these target features in the source while making minimal change to the image, avoiding artifacts.
-Our hypothesis is that these features can well encapsulate the style of target images in a simple and predictable way, since they occupy the most significant positions in the statistical parameter hierarchy of visual adaptation (corresponding to brightness, contrast, shadow/highlight balance, and black/white limits).
-In doing so, we move towards a robust tool with which artists can build familiarity and can be integrated into their workflows.
+Our hypothesis is that these features can well encapsulate the style of target images in a simple and predictable way, since they occupy the most significant positions in the parameter hierarchy of visual adaptation (corresponding to brightness, contrast, shadow/highlight balance, and black/white limits).
+In doing so, we present a robust tool with which artists can build familiarity and can be integrated into their workflows.
+To facilitate this we provide a standalone GUI software which allows for modular control of transferred features, control of image regions for analysis via cropping, and 3D LUT generation such that color and tone transforms can be extracted and imported to any professional editing platform.